Model-free Treatment Effect Estimators

 NULL, optional subsample of 'data'

 bandwidth type.
 2 options can be specified. "opt" is the default option, the plug-in is rule of thumb for continuous and basic for categorical.
-"CV" will trigger calculating cross-validated bandwidths.
+"CV" will calculate cross-validated bandwidths.

 the level of printing; larger number implies more output is printed.
 Default is 1.
 0 suppresses all printing.